pepmartinez/aswh/README.md

 `aswh` can produce an http callback for each webhook, when it is either completed ot failed: this is activated on a per-webhook basis, simply adding an extra header `x-cb-url`: if the webhook is called successfuly or is rejected permanently, a post to the url at `x-cb-url` is done with a json body including both the webhook's request and its response

-At this point, ther is no callback when an element is retried too many times: it will always go to `__deadletter__`
+At this point, there is no callback when an element is retried too many times: it will always go to `__deadletter__`

 The callbacks are implemented also as webhooks, delayed HTTP calls queued on `__completed__cb__` (for successful webhooks) and `__failed__cb__` (for failed webhooks) queues, which are pre-created by `aswh` on each queue group; you can in fact add configuration for them as if they were regular queues (which in fact are)